WARNING: These are summaries, not reviews, and may contain story spoilers.

 Fictional Characters: Dracula; (A.J.
 Raffles)

-Historical Characters: William Schwenck Gilbert; Edward VII; Princess Alexandra
+Historical Figures: William Schwenck Gilbert; Edward VII; Princess Alexandra

 Other Characters: Liam Gideon; Muggers; Alexander Bunberry; Effie Ferguson; Stagehands; Royal Stand-ins; Assistant Stage Manager (Everett; Doctor; Gene Yearson)